 Soundproofing can be accomplished in a variety of ways.
 The distance between the source and the receiver could be increased, sound wave energy could be blocked or absorbed by means of noise barriers, sound baffles could be used as damping structures, or anti-noise generators could be activated.
 With soundproofing, noise can be affected in two ways: it can be either reduced or absorbed.
 Noise reduction implies blocking the sound wave passage with intervening objects.
 The absorption of noise refers to echoes and reverberation being suppressed.

-An office environment is a place for many acoustic challenges.
+The office environment is a place for many acoustic challenges.
 If sound levels in the office affect efficiency and productivity, the good news is that there are solutions for office noise control.
-There are many soundproofing materials that improve the sound quality within the room and eliminate the transfer of sound from one room to another.
+There are many soundproofing materials which improve the sound quality within the room and eliminate the transfer of sound from one room to another.
 Office noise control is a must for quiet environments in which employees can concentrate and be efficient in their work.
-Soundproofing materials play an important part in office noise control since other methods have failed to show efficiency.
+Soundproofing materials play an important part in office noise control, since other methods have failed to show efficiency.
 Not only are soundproofing materials a useful barrier in blocking noise, but they are also excellent in appearance.
 Soundproofing materials add an aesthetic touch to your place of work, not to mention that they are fire rated.

 For more related subjects about Soundproofing or for more resources regarding Office Noise Control please review www.allnoisecontrol.com.